top of page

 Youth & Schools

-All teachers can use our Inclusive Curriculum Guide to reflect on your existing curriculum and find places to increase your LGBTQ+ representation.
+This curriculum is available to all teachers to reflect on their existing curriculum and identify ways to increase LGBTQ+ representation.

 American Library Association: Library Bill of Rights